Stacktape

 rootDirectory: /my/root/directory

-Lambda with limited access to filesystem
+A Lambda function with limited access to a filesystem.